kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

-# Publish and share via GCP
+# Publish and share on GCP

-This page describes how to publish Kedro-Viz to Azure to share it with others.
+This page describes how to publish Kedro-Viz on Azure to share it with others.
 It uses the spaceflights tutorial as an example.

 ## Setup your kedro project